Percussion instruments are so accessible! Let’s have a further look at this wonderful family.

-These are big bastards and cannot be hauled around easily, but if you place them in your music room they are sure to give you some cool African rhythms whenever someone steps behind them.
+These are big bastards and cannot be hauled around easily, but if you place them in your music room they are sure to give you some cool Cuban rhythms whenever someone steps behind them.
 Like the bongos, they come in a pair where one is bigger than the other.
 Personally, I think their sound isn’t rich enough to justify their size and price so I would say get them only if you are looking very specifically for their sound because that’s what your music demands.

 The famous Arab sounds.
 They’re not too big compared to their african cousins – the djembes.
 The sound is very trebly, which makes for a stellar and fresh companion for jumpy and fast paced songs.

 Yep, we all know the triangle from kindergarten.
 It’s a pretty funny instrument that you can add on the side.

 Another Latin percussion instrument that can add some nice decorations for a song’s funkier parts.

 And yet another Latin instrument with a lot of carnaval energies in it, I personally prefer the egg shakers since they tend to sound similar but more open, and they are cheaper and smaller.

 Played with a stick, similar to the wood blocks but produce a metallic and richer sound.

 That’s it, that covers a good portion of the popular percussion instruments you can put your hands on.

 Now go online and grab the one or two percussion instruments that you like the most.
 Start having more fun, spice up every jam sesh, and improve your rhythmical skills on the guitar or any other instruments that you play.

 Peace and keep havin’ fun!